tidle/PyLoopover/README.md

 The game starts at 5x5
 - To make it larger, use R
 - To make it smaller, use E
+## Interface
+#### Board
+This is the main playing area
+#### Stats
+There is a stats area underneath the main board area.
+It contains the following items
+- **Timer** -- This shows the time since the first move.
+When the board has been solved, it will turn green.
+It is in the upper left corner
+- **Move Count** -- This shows how many moves you have made.
+When the board has been solved, it will turn green.
+It is in the lower left corner
+- **Average of 5** -- This shows your average time over the last 5 games.
+It is orange.
+Before you have played 5 games, it says N/A.
+- **Average of 10** -- This shows your average time over the last 10 games.
+It is purple.
+Before you have played 10 games, it says N/A.
 ## Running
 ### Linux
 1. Make sure you have python **3** installed